dmma310/gcp-oauth-entities-demo/README.md

   - Requests to protected resources are rejected if the JWT is invalid.
   - Requests to protected resources are rejected if the JWT is missing.
 6. The tests verify at least the response code.
-7. In your spec you need to specify valid values for the properties in the request body.
-However, your application and your tests don&#39;t need to cover input validation.
-You can assume that the input will be valid per your specification.
+7. The spec specifies valid values for the properties in the request body.
 8. One user can&#39;t read, edit or delete an entity created by another user:
 9. Verify the endpoints that create and remove relationships:
   - Show the resources before the relationship is created (or removed)